How to Host a Small-Scale Family Thanksgiving Dinner

 With fewer people gathering around the table, you may not need to make as much food.
 Whether you’re prepping a menu for two, a dinner for four or gathering with just a few more, there are delicious recipe options for every dinner style.

-Thanksgiving Classics: This might be the year to really lean into comfort foods, and you certainly can’t go wrong with the classics.
-Dish up mashed potatoes to pair with your bird.
-And don’t forget the stuffing!
-Microwaved poultry dressing comes together in just 15 minutes, so there’s no reason to skip this holiday staple.
+This might be the year to really lean into comfort foods, and you certainly can’t go wrong with the classics.
+Dish up mashed potatoes with your bird, even for a small Thanksgiving dinner.
+And don’t forget the sides!
+You can make all kinds of quick air fryer Thanksgiving recipes.

-Thanksgiving Desserts: It wouldn’t be Thanksgiving without a festive, luxurious dessert.
-But perhaps with fewer people around the table, that typical massive pumpkin pie just won’t do.
+It wouldn’t be Thanksgiving without a festive, indulgent dessert.
+But with fewer people around the table, that massive pumpkin pie just won’t do.
 The good news is that you may even have more time to put into an elaborate dessert such as honeyed pears in puff pastry, especially if you only have to make a few.
 But if you and your family can’t live without the traditional flavors of pumpkin pie, whipping up a batch of pumpkin pie bars to enjoy over the course of a few days is the perfect substitute.

 How to Make Your Thanksgiving Turkey